 Provisional Psychologist (Canberra)

-Brodie is a dachshund puppy currently studying to be a fully fledged therapy dog.
+Brodie is a dachshund currently studying to be a fully fledged therapy dog.
 Brodie makes friends with anyone he meets and loves to have a nap on the couch with our Clients.